Eminent Bhajan singer Vinod Agarwal passes away

 Lucknow, Nov 4: Popular Hindi bhajan singer Vinod Agarwal passes away in a hospital in Mathura around 4 am today.
 He died due to multiple organ failure.
+He was 63.

+Vinod Agarwal was admitted in a critical condition to a private medical facility in Mathura after he complained of chest pain on Sunday.

+The 63-year-old was put on ventilator after some of the vital organs stopped working, a doctor said.
+His family members rushed from Mumbai to be by his side at the Nayati Hospital.

 Born in New Delhi in 1955, Agarwal is a popular bhajan singer for his imitable style of singing.
 He settled down in Vrindavan for his love for Lord Krishna.